-In this paper, we study the broadband (0.3$-$78\keV{}) spectra of a sample of Type-1 AGN across the central SMBH mass scales of $M_{\rm BH}\approx 10^{5.5-9} M_{\rm \odot}$, employing both \xmm{} (0.3$-$10\keV{}; \citealt{Jansen_2001}) and \nustar{} (3$-$78\keV{}; \citealt{Harrison_2013}) data available in the public archive as of July 2024.
-Previously, \citet{Jiang_2019} (hereafter JJ19) fit the averaged 0.5$-$10\keV{} spectra extracted solely from the \xmm{} observations conducted before 2016 for the sample.
+In this paper, we study the broadband (0.3$-$78\keV{}) spectra of a sample of Type-1 AGN across the central SMBH mass scales of $M_{\rm BH}\approx 10^{5.5-9} M_{\rm \odot}$, employing both \xmm{} (0.3$-$10\keV{}; \cite{Jansen_2001}) and \nustar{} (3$-$78\keV{}; \cite{Harrison_2013}) data available in the public archive as of July 2024.
+Previously, \cite{Jiang_2019} (hereafter JJ19) fit the averaged 0.5$-$10\keV{} spectra extracted solely from the \xmm{} observations conducted before 2016 for the sample.
 They utilized a preliminary version of the high-density disk reflection model ({\tt relxillD} v.1.2.0), where gas density was variable in the range of $\log[n_{\rm e}/{\rm cm^{-3}}]=15-19$.
 The earlier versions of the model did not have coronal temperature as a parameter, as it assumed a simple power law without a cut-off energy for the incident continuum.
-Our work employs the latest high-density disk reflection model ({\tt relxillCp} v.2.3)\footnote{https://www.sternwarte.uni-erlangen.de/~dauser/research/relxill}, where the disk density can freely vary from $\log[n_{\rm e}/{\rm cm^{-3}}]=15-20$.
+Our work employs the updated high-density disk reflection model ({\tt relxillCp} v.2.3)\footnote{\url{https://www.sternwarte.uni-erlangen.de/~dauser/research}}, where the disk density can freely vary from $\log[n_{\rm e}/{\rm cm^{-3}}]=15-20$.
 This new model also incorporates the coronal temperature as a variable parameter that can only be measured via \nustar{} spectroscopy.
-We will verify whether high-density disk reflection is robust enough to explain both hard and soft X-ray excess self-consistently or if an extra warm Comptonization model is still required to fit the soft X-ray excess component.
-We will test the validity of the standard $\alpha$-disk model, calculate the disk-to-corona power transfer fraction, and study its impact on coronal X-ray production, thus probing the coupling between the accretion disk and corona for the AGN sample.
+We will verify whether high-density disk reflection is robust enough to explain both hard and soft X-ray excess self-consistently or if an extra warm Comptonization model is still required to fit the observed soft X-ray excess.
+We will calculate the disk-to-corona power transfer fraction and test the validity of the standard $\alpha$-disk model for the AGN sample.
 We will utilize the unique capability of \nustar{} to unambiguously probe the hard band reflection associated with the broad Fe~K emission together with \xmm{}'s lower-energy coverage to reveal the soft X-ray reflected continuum and measure the SMBH spin population spanning almost the complete SMBH mass range.
 Modeling the broadband reflection components through joint \xmm{}+\nustar{} spectroscopy is currently the most effective technique for constraining the SMBH spin parameter in AGN.